warehouse-web/warehouse/content/about/index.md

 images:
   - image: /img/59_press-fold_07122019_sanserriffe_anoukbeckers.jpg
 other: >-
-  Warehouse is made possible through the financial support of the Creative Industries Fund NL and Cultuurfonds.
+  Warehouse is made possible through the financial support of AFK, Creative Industries Fund NL and Cultuurfonds.